ServiceNowDevProgram/example-instancescan-checks/README.md

 After deactivation of Groups there can be still some users.
 Group offer membership but also can provide some roles that after deactivation should be considered as no longer needed.

+### Scheduled Job with RunAs set as Locked Out user
+Detecting no longer active user with flag Locked Out set to true that is set as a RunAs for Scheduled Job

 ## Category: User Experience